(with The Nazz)

 A Wizard, A True Star (Bearsville, Rhino ’73) Rating: A

 This is probably my favorite Todd Rundgren album, though it's not the best place to start with him.
 Heck, I didn't even like it the first few times I heard it, or at least I didn't like the first half of the album (songs 1-12), which is comprised of the "International Feel" suite/song cycle.
 Containing short songs that seamlessly segue into one another, many lasting little over a minute long, I've certainly never heard anything even remotely like it.
 Adventurous in the extreme, Todd throws together psychedelia, prog (my beloved Moog is all over the place!), ballads, soul, show tunes, opera, children's music, jazz, funk, and metal, while an absurdly grandiose and elaborately overstuffed production alternately hampers and enriches the experience, ultimately proving an asset by revealing hidden details with each successive listen.
 Really, this album sounds as fresh and ahead of it's time today as the day it was released, and even the silly filler-ish songs (for example, "You Need Your Head," "Rock And Roll Pussy," "Dogfight Giggle") come and go fast enough and usually contain choice bits (i.e. Todd's guitar playing).
 On the first song Todd says "here we are again, the start of the end, I only want to see, if you'll give up on me," and indeed the album asks a lot of its listeners, many of whom jumped ship once it became obvious that Something/Anything?
 Part 2 wasn't in the cards.
 Then again, the fans who stuck around formed a hardcore cult that exists to this day, and had his previous fans stuck around they would've found that the far more straightforward second half of the album could actually pass for a continuation of the previous album.
 Highlights on this superior second side abound, starting with "Sometimes I Don't Know What To Feel," which sees Todd singing straight from the heart, accompanied by a magnificent soul melody.
 Speaking of soul, the obvious high point of the album is song 15, a sumptuous 10-minute soul medley of songs by The Impressions, Smokey Robinson, The Delfonics, and The Capitols.
 OK, the last part of it is as wacky and over the top as the rest of the album, but in a good way, and most of the medley works as a delightfully sincere homage.
 The short but sweet "I Don't Want To Tie You Down" is exactly the type of pretty piano ballad that Todd excels at, and "Is It My Name?" delivers convincingly energetic power pop, while "Just One Victory" ends the album with a classic anthem.
-Back to side one, I'd pick out the two versions of "International Feel," his cover of "Never Never Land" (originally from Peter Pan), which segues perfectly into the upbeat piano melody "Tic Tic Tic It Wears Off," as additional highlights along with "Zen Archer," which starts as an operatic show tune before expanding into an epic, highlighted by David Sanbourn's spectacular saxophone wailing and some airy vocal harmonies.
-Yet naming songs is almost pointless, for A Wizard, A True Star was conceived as a complete entity, where the cumulative whole of the colorful music is what makes it so special.
+Back to side one, I'd pick out the two versions of "International Feel," his cover of "Never Never Land" (originally from Peter Pan), which segues perfectly into the upbeat piano melody "Tic Tic Tic It Wears Off," as additional highlights along with "When The Shit Hits The Fan/Sunset Blvd." and "Zen Archer," which starts as an operatic show tune before expanding into an epic, highlighted by David Sanbourn's spectacular saxophone wailing and some airy vocal harmonies.
+Yet naming songs is almost pointless (even though I named a bunch of them!), for A Wizard, A True Star was conceived as a complete entity, where the cumulative whole of the colorful music is what makes it so special.
 Rumor has it that chemical ingestion would further enhance your enjoyment of this album as well (Todd was certainly influenced by illegal substances while making it), but I really wouldn't know since I don't do drugs.
 Besides, being out of ones head might cause you to miss aspects of Todd's complete mastery of the studio as instrument, and though this one-of-a-kind album forever hurt Todd at the box office (remember Something/Anything? had made him a star) and was poorly received upon its release, it has since won belated acclaim, as Todd's decision to follow his own singularly eclectic vision proved to be the correct course.

 Todd (Bearsville, Rhino ’74) Rating: A-

 I can see why this album is often written off as a pretentious mess by certain close-minded critics.
 It is a pretentious self-indulgent mess, but that doesn’t mean it isn’t really good in a White Album kind of way.
 No, it’s not that good, but this album likewise has a dizzying array of styles, from futuristic electronica, trippy psychedelia, hard rocking glam, jokey show tunes, jazz fusion, and of course soulful, well-crafted pop, prog, and many more points in between.
 Todd doesn’t pull everything off, and I can especially live without the jokey show tunes (“An Elpee’s Worth Of Toons” and the Gilbert and Sullivan cover “Lord Chancellor’s Nightmare Song”), though in the latter case perhaps that’s because it brings back bad memories of when I played the captain of the H.M.S.
 Pinafore in 5th grade (my voice always cracked on the high notes).
 But I digress; this album is extremely long and challenging and is therefore more for hardcore Rundgren fans than beginners, but Todd takes you on a real trip that's worth persevering through if you’re a patient listener with adventurous tastes.
-After a short, futuristic intro, the album begins in earnest with “I Think You Know,” a sleepy Bee Gees-like ballad but with a guitar solo.
+After a short, futuristic intro, the album begins in earnest with “I Think You Know,” a sleepy Bee Gees-like ballad but with a scintillating guitar solo.
 In fact, despite the increased use of synthesizers, one of the album’s primary attributes is what a good guitar record it is, as several longer songs let Todd stretch out and flex his guitar chops, which are considerable.
 Continuing, “The Spark Of Life” is a moody, spacey instrumental that’s occasionally quite rocking and features loads of electronics, while “A Dream Goes On Forever” is the type of modest pop song that’s always been Todd’s best style, with heartbroken, yearning lyrics like “you’re so far away and so long ago, but my dream goes on forever” being an added selling point.
 “Drunken Blue Rooster” is one of several solid instrumentals interspersed throughout the album, only one of which (“In And Out The Chakras We Go”) really misfires, while the excellent “The Last Ride” starts as a sparse ballad but gets more expansive and intense as it goes along, including some superb sax work and climaxing with a screaming extended guitar solo.
 The hard charging fusion chug of the two-part “Everybody’s Going To Heaven/King Kong Reggae” (echoes of Edgar Winter’s “Frankenstein”) reaches a frenzied, metallic fervor, that is until its silly but fun reggaefied fadeout, while the ghost of Jimi Hendrix’s wild spirit is omnipresent on the slowly grinding “Number 1 Lowest Common Denominator,” and “Heavy Metal Kids” is another flashy mid-album hard rocker.
 In between, “Useless Begging” is an appealingly soft ballad and “Izzat Love?” is a short but extremely catchy (if repetitive) upbeat pop tune, while Todd later ends the album with two of its best tracks.
 “Don’t You Ever Learn?” is another pop gem that features a long intro and is far from straightforward, while “Sons Of 1984” is really different, with a huge chorus featuring not one but two choirs integrated from two different locations.
 But that’s Todd, who's willing to try anything once, and for all its patchy, overly long faults most of this album ranks as a successfully enjoyable experiment.
 I also like how, after song upon song of often angry, bitter, and sarcastic lyrics, “Sons Of 1984” provides an epic, upbeat ending to the album, leaving me with positive feelings about the whole experience.
 That said, Todd is an experience that isn’t for everybody, but if you decide to open up your mind and take the plunge I’m sure that you’ll find at least a few songs here that'll tickle your fancy.
 The wary among you should start with “I Think You Know,” “A Dream Goes On Forever,” “The Last Ride,” “Useless Begging,” “Izzat Love?,” “Don’t You Ever Learn?,” and “Sons Of 1984” if you must, but eventually try to dig into Todd in its gloriously messy entirety, as no two songs here sound the same and there’s no other album quite like it.